 As an over thinker, I thought long and hard of what I wanted to do.
 I started baking and I even learned how to make something new to see if this was the project for me.
 However, after making the donuts; I felt I wasn’t giving it my best.

 Finally, at the supper table my mom asked what my sister and I our thought a of updating the bathroom by painting the walls and the vanity.
 We had renovation our kitchen about five years back and I loved being apart of decision making.
 Then things really starting getting my brain thinking clicked.
 Yes, this is something I want to learn and something I will enjoy doing, and I will have to be detailed and take my time ensuring the paint is smooth and appealing to the eye.
 So the three of us girls discussed and my mom had said I should practice and we can do the bathroom together once I am done with a few projects as she said it takes about two days to cure the paint so no one would be allowed to use the basement bathroom.

 My mom and sister are both very supportive and are excited for my project.

 I will learn the steps to refurbish, colour schemes and start with small projects and gradually get bigger projects.
 With hopes of making something for my sister as she just bought her first house and by painting the basement bathroom for my mom.

 Hi!
 My name is Carmel.
-I am currently going in to my third year of Elementary Education (K-5).
+I am currently in to my third year of Elementary Education (K-5).
+Wahoo Pre-Internship!!

-PS I will be posting on Twitter more frequently now so feel free to connect with me on Twitter @carmel_eliza
+I have recently created a Twitter account; feel free to connect with me there @carmel_eliza